• Instagram

 Remove and set aside, allowing the cranberries to cool to room temperature.

-Pouring honey over cranberries in a sheet pan.
+A hand pouring honey over cranberries in a metal sheet pan.

 Muddle together the cooked cranberries, thyme, and sugar in a pestle and mortar, or similar container.
 (Shop my favorite mortar and pestle here!)
 The sugar will dissolve to create a thick cranberry sauce mixture.
 Let the mixture sit at room temperature for 2 hours.